 According to the Society for Human Resource Management (SHRM), 54 percent of employers offered “undergraduate educational assistance” in 2014.
 But not every company offering college benefits is legitimate.

 In some cases, like Red Lobster, employers are simply herding potential students into private tuition loans financed by big banks.
-And especially for low-income, non-traditional students working in the food service industry, a private college loan from a bank like Wells Fargo isn’t the best way to go.
+Especially for low-income, non-traditional students working in the food service industry; A private college loan from a bank like Wells Fargo isn’t the best way to go.

 We found the best companies that will pay for your college…